SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 By setting this field to "true", the administrator is allowed to set a weight for each question, this is, to define the value of each question.
 This field is used as the basis of calculation for each Penalty Mode previously described.

 ### Ordering Questions
+It's possible to reorder the questions by dragging them and dropping them in the desired order.
+This functionality will be enabled provided the *Shuffle Questions* field is not set to "true" or there is no *Question Pool*.

 ## Activating a Module